awsdocs/amazon-vpc-user-guide/doc_source/Extend_VPCs.md

 + A private virtual interface on the connection from the AWS Direct Connect location to the on\-premises data center\.
 + For information about how to create a Direct Connect gateway, see [Creating a private virtual interface to the Direct Connect gateway ](https://docs.aws.amazon.com/directconnect/latest/UserGuide/virtualgateways.html#create-private-vif-for-gateway) in the *AWS Direct Connect User Guide*\.

-### Connecting Local Zone subnets to a transit gateway<a name="connect-local-zone-tgw"></a>
+### Connect Local Zone subnets to a transit gateway<a name="connect-local-zone-tgw"></a>

 The following diagram shows how to configure your network so that subnets in the Local Zone connect to a transit gateway\.
 You have a subnet in the Local Zone \(subnet 3\) and a subnet in the parent Availability Zone \(subnet 2\)\.
 You connect subnet 2 to the transit gateway, and then create a route in the VPC 2 route table that routes traffic for the VPC 1 CIDR to the transit gateway\.

 ![\[Local Zone to transit gateway\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/lz-tgw.png)

 You need to create the following resources to enable communication:
 + A subnet in the parent Availability Zone\.
-For information about creating subnets, see [Creating a subnet in your VPC](working-with-vpcs.md#AddaSubnet)\.
+For information about creating subnets, see [Create a subnet in your VPC](working-with-vpcs.md#AddaSubnet)\.
 Use [describe\-availability\-zones](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-availability-zones.html) to find the parent zone\.
 + A transit gateway\.
 For information about how to create a transit gateway, see [Create a transit gateway](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html#create-tgw) in the *Amazon VPC Transit Gateways*\.
 + A VPC attachment for the Availability Zone VPC to the transit gateway\.
 For information about how to create a transit gateway attachment to a VPC, see [Transit gateway attachments to a VPC](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-vpc-attachments.html) in the *Amazon VPC Transit Gateways Guide*\.
 + An entry for the Availability Zone VPC in the transit gateway route table\.
 For information about how to create transit gateway routes, see [Transit gateway route tables](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-route-tables.html) in the *Amazon VPC Transit Gateways Guide*\.